 Dampness inside the house can cause mold and mildew growth, leading to rotting in your attic, felt underlayment, and the roof material itself.
 Reducing internal humidity by opening windows and doors and reducing sources of moisture greatly improves these conditions.

-A damaged roofing underlayment is a primary cause of water damage for homes because it allows water to penetrate to the inside of the home and damage the structure of the building.
+A damaged roofing underlayment is a primary cause of water damages for homes because it allows water to penetrate to the inside of the home and damage the structure of the building.
 A roofing underlayment is the layer of material that lies directly under the roofing.
 It provides a surface for the shingles to adhere to and prevents water and debris from getting underneath the roofing.

 When it gets compromised, roofing underlayment exposes the interior ceiling and your attic to stormwater.
 In most cases, roofing underlayment water leaks are small droplets.
 If left unaddressed over time, it can become a torrent that will require emergency repairs.